 The monopoly internet providers have over most areas of the country, therefore, is one of the leading causes of the digital divide.
 Without competition, ISPs have full control over how much they charge and receive little incentive to improve their speeds or services for their customers.

 As a result of this monopoly, the number one reason people lack internet access is due to the cost of internet service.
 In fact, recent studies have discovered that the U.S. has some of the most expensive broadband prices in the world.

 The Pew Research Center also discovered in June 2019 that 50% of surveyed Americans lack internet access due to the cost.
-Far fewer participants of the study reported lacking internet access because broadband service was not available to them or not available at an acceptable speed (21%).
+Far fewer participants of the study reported lacking internet access because their smartphone does everything they need online.